 Artificial Turf Use Regulations

-NWSC asks that all Players, Coaches, and Parents adhere to the following rules set forth by New Westminster Parks, Culture & Recreation when using the turf field.
+NWSC asks that all Players, Coaches, and Parents adhere to the following rules set forth by New Westminster Parks & Recreation when using the turf field.

 The Mercer Oval Synthetic Turf Field & Queens East are specialized field sport facilities designed specifically for the needs of community sport organizations.
 As compared to traditional grass turf fields, the use, care and maintenance of this new field require a different approach to ensure user safety and optimal field performance.